ashrafhesham-92/PHP-InstagramAPI/README.md

 # PHP-InstagramAPI
-A PHP project for making Instagram API calls i a simple and documented way.
+A PHP project for making Instagram API calls in a simple and documented way.

 ### **Documentation**